rfc-editor/rfc9131-AUTH48/README.md

 # RFC 9131 AUTH48
 This repository is for managing document updates for RFC 9131 during AUTH48.

-Please see [Guidelines for contributions](https://github.com/rfc-editor/rfc9131-AUTH48/blob/main/CONTRIBUTING.md).
+Please see the [license](https://github.com/rfc-editor/rfc9131-AUTH48/blob/main/LICENSE.md).
 The [IETF Note Well](https://github.com/rfc-editor/rfc9131-AUTH48/blob/main/note-well.md) applies.

 GitHub features that will be used:
 * Issue tracking